It’s easy to get started with how to hack Bluetooth speakers!

 The performance of a Bluetooth speaker is also dependent on how many devices it is connected to.
 When paired with just one device, the performance of the Bluetooth speaker is slightly reduced, as you will be exploiting only half of the bandwidth that is available.
 When paired with multiple devices, the performance of the Bluetooth speaker is increased, as more devices can be connected and used together, sharing the bandwidth of the wireless network.

-One important thing to keep in mind is that the devices must all be of the same type and version of Bluetooth technology in order for them to interoperate properly, and this can be tested before purchase to ensure that this is the case.
+One important thing to keep in mind is that the devices must all be of the same type and version of Bluetooth technology for them to interoperate properly, and this can be tested before purchase to ensure that this is the case.